open-dis/dis-tutorial/tutorial/I_Introduction/HLA.md

 ## High Level Architecture

 DIS was the first standard for distributed simulations.
-Some time later it was believed that it could be improved upon by using different approaches than had been used in the 80's, when DIS was created.
+Some time later it was believed that it could be improved upon by using different approaches than those of the 80's, when DIS was created.
 This resulted in High Level Architecture (HLA).

-There are some important differences between DIS and HLA, but they sometimes share important features as well, particularly when describing combat operations.
-The HLA architecture can cover a wider range of problems in addition to that addressed by DIS.
+There are some important differences between DIS and HLA, but they often share important features as well, particularly when describing combat operations.
+The HLA architecture can cover a wider range of problems in addition to those addressed by DIS.

 ### Off-Site Tutorials